Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/2_Button_&_LED.rst

     :lines: 7-8
     :dedent:

 In the while cycle of main function, use digitalRead(PIN_BUTTON) to determine the state of button.
-When the button is pressed, the function returns low level, the result of “if” is true, and then turn on LED.
+When the button is pressed, the function returns low level, the result of "if" is true, and then turn on LED.
 Otherwise, turn off LED.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_02.1_ButtonAndLed/Sketch_02.1_ButtonAndLed.ino
     :linenos: